ARPA-SIMC/dballe/doc/fapi_reference.md

 Parameters:

 * `handle`: Handle to a DB-All.e session
+* `repinfofile`: CSV file with the default report informations.
+See dba_reset() documentation for the format of the file.

+Return value:

+The error indicator for the function
 Reinitialize the database, removing all data and loading report information.

 It requires the database to be opened in rewrite mode.
 <a name='idba_quantesono'></a>
 #### idba_quantesono(handle, count)

 Parameters:

 * `handle`: Handle to a DB-All.e session
+* `count`: The count of elements

+Return value:

+The error indicator for the function
 Query the stations in the database.

 Results are retrieved using idba_elencamele().
 <a name='idba_elencamele'></a>
 #### idba_elencamele(handle)